NickFlach/QuantumSentient/replit.md

 # Overview

-This is a full-stack web application built with React, Express, and PostgreSQL, designed as a landing page with a preorder collection system.
-The application features a futuristic, tech-focused design aesthetic with custom fonts (Space Grotesk for headlines, JetBrains Mono for UI), and appears to be themed around a product called "Space Child" - likely a tech product with AI and satellite network capabilities based on the referenced assets.
+This is a full-stack web application built with React, Express, and PostgreSQL, designed as a landing page with a preorder collection system for Space Child's "Sentient 1" phone.
+The application features a Dark Future aesthetic with quantum-engineering messaging, emphasizing Floquet-effect tuning and graphene-lattice materials.

+The narrative centers on real quantum breakthroughs: the device is "engineered at quantum scale" with Floquet-tuned circuits inspired by recent discoveries in quantum materials engineering.
+Custom fonts (Space Grotesk for headlines, JetBrains Mono for UI) reinforce the cyberpunk-meets-science aesthetic.

 The application follows a modern monorepo structure with separate client and server directories, using TypeScript throughout.
 The frontend is built with React and Vite, styled with Tailwind CSS and shadcn/ui components, while the backend uses Express with a PostgreSQL database managed through Drizzle ORM.
+Email functionality sends unique access codes via SMTP with proper secure connection handling.

 # User Preferences